Cogwheel-Validator/tnom/README.md

 ## Deployment options

-Here you can find some basic setup to deploy it on the server and run it 24/7.
+Here you can find some basic setup to deploy it on the server.
-A word of advice, whatever program you use you need to have a kill signal in place.
-At the moment the script has a problem to stop the script gracefully.
-Until this is fixed use something similar to KillSignal=SIGINT.

 ### Systemd